akosela/yquake2/README.md

 # Yamagi Quake II-XP

 Yamagi Quake II-XP is a fork of Yamagi Quake II 8.01 tailored specifically to compile on Windows XP.
-It is maintained by Andy Kosela <akosela@andykosela.com>.
+It is maintained by Andy Kosela.

 Yamagi Quake II is an enhanced client for id Software's Quake II with focus on offline and coop gameplay.
 Both the gameplay and the graphics